Undergraduate Internships

 Eligibility

-Students enrolled in programs through the Tufts Center for STEM Diversity are highly encouraged to apply.
+Students enrolled in programs through the Tufts Center for STEM Diversity are highly encouraged to apply, as are first-generation college students and students from low-income backgrounds.
 Additionally, interested applicants must meet the following criteria:

 • Be a current sophomore or junior at Tufts University